Komonodrg-portfolio/---MC---Github_Portfolio_Creation/README.md

 <img src="images/GIthub3.png" width="400"/> <img src="images/GIthub4.png" width="400"/><br>

 3) Now with first repo created, it's time to edit the readme file.
 This will be the landing page for your main github page.
 I followed a great tutorial on [youtube](https://www.youtube.com/watch?v=zgqfWLHNKLk) on how to efficiently create/edit this readme.
-Following this example, `expand` the markdown code from his tutorial and paste it into your readme & `Commit changes...`:<br>
+Following this example, `copy & paste` the markdown code from his tutorial and paste it into your readme & `Commit changes...`:<br>

 <h4><b>Markdown:</b></h4>